High Protein Breakfast Ideas

 Eggs

-Eggs are one of the ultimate fast foods, hence very useful for breakfast protein.
+Eggs are one of the ultimate healthy fast foods, hence very useful for breakfast protein.
 One medium egg has 6 to 7g of protein.

 Meat